softwarexyy/Data_Structure/README.md

 # Data_Structure
 Implementation by C language
-including some algorithms about searching an sorting
+including some algorithms about searching and sorting